TeraMind244/SmartParkingDeepLearning/README.md

 ### Contents:

-1. `test_images` - Sample image to run and test the code on
+1. `test_images/` - Sample image to run and test the code on

-2. `train_data` - Training data for CNN model
+2. `train_data/` - Training data for CNN model

-3. `for_cnn` - Directory to keep generated images for cnn.
-You have to manually label these images by separating them into sub-folders as structured below
+3. `for_cnn/` - Directory to keep generated images for cnn.
+You have to manually label these images by separating them into sub-folders in side `train_data/` as structured below.
+Please note that `for_cnn/` is just only a directory to keep temporary images.
+It has no use in main process.

 ```
 .
 ├── for_cnn
-└── test_images
+└── train_data
     ├──train
     |   ├──empty
     |   └──occupied